pflooky/data-caterer-docs/docs/index.md

 <h1 align="center">Simplify your data testing</h1>

-<h2 align="center">Take away the pain and complexity of your data landscape and let Data Caterer handle it to reliably
+<h2 align="center">Take away the pain and complexity of your data landscape and let Data Caterer handle it</h2>
-validate all your data changes.</h2>

 <span class="center-content">
 [Try now](get-started/docker.md){ .md-button .md-button--primary }[See pricing](pricing.md){ .md-button .button-spaced }
 </span>

-<h1 class="content-spaced" align="center"> Data testing is difficult and fragmented</h1>
+<h1 class="content-spaced" align="center">Data testing is difficult and fragmented</h1>

 - Data being sent via messages, HTTP requests or files and getting stored in databases, file systems, etc.
 - Maintaining and updating tests with the latest schemas and business definitions